PeterCamilleri/CX16/utilities/assist_16/README.md

     .code
     ; stuff omitted.
-    set_var_16 root, root_array  ; Set up the pointer to the base of the array.
+    set_var_16 root, root_array  ; Set up the pointer to the start of the array.
     ; stuff omitted.
     set_zpp_16 root, 0           ; Clear first element of the array.